Cyrillinux/TM1637/README.md

   TM1637_printString("=-7°");

-see all examples in example TM1637Demo
+see all examples in example TM1637Demo, like   TM1637_setBrightness(display, 7), etc...

 * DISLAIMER OF ALL WARRANTIES *

 # Arduino 8051/89C5x pinout equivalent

  D                                                                 D  A
                +-------------------------------+